Ilya Repin: Repin and Tolstoy

-In 1880 Lev Tolstoy came to Repin's small studio on Bolshoi Trubny street in Moscow to introduce himself.
+In 1880, Leo Tolstoy came to Repin's small studio on Bolshoi Trubny street in Moscow to introduce himself.
 This developed into a friendship between the 36-year-old painter and the 52-year-old writer that lasted thirty years until Tolstoy's death in 1910.
 Repin regularly visited Tolstoy at his Moscow residence, and his country estate at Yasnaya Polyana.
-He painted a series of portraits of Tolstoy in peasant dress, working and reading under a tree at Yasnaya Polyana Tolstoy wrote of an 1887 visit by Repin: "Repin came to see me and painted a fine portrait.
+He painted a series of portraits of Tolstoy in peasant dress, working and reading under a tree at Yasnaya Polyana.
+Tolstoy wrote of an 1887 visit by Repin: "Repin came to see me and painted a fine portrait.
 I appreciate him more and more; he is lively person, approaching the light to which all of us aspire, including us poor sinners."
 His last trip to see Tolstoy at Yasnaya Polyana was in 1907, when Tolstoy was 79.
-Despite his age, Tolstoy went horseback riding with Repin, ploughed fields, cleared paths of brush hiked through the countryside for nine hours all the while discussing philosophy and morals.
+Despite his age, Tolstoy went horseback riding with Repin, ploughed fields, cleared paths of brush and hiked through the countryside for nine hours, all the while discussing philosophy and morals.
 Repin's portraits of Tolstoy in country dress were widely exhibited, and helped build Tolstoy's legendary image.

 Repin and Russian composers

 In addition to his portraits of Tolstoy and Russian writers, Repin painted portraits of the major Russian composers of his time, His images, like his paintings of Tolstoy and other writers, became an integral part of the image of these composers.
 His portrait of Modest Moussorgsky was particularly famous.
 The composer suffered from alcoholism and depression.
 Repin painted him in four sittings, beginning four days before his death.
 When Moussorgsky died, Repin used the proceeds of the sale of the painting to erect a monument to the composer.

-His portrait of Mikhail Glinka, composer of the opera "Ruslan and Ludmilla" (1887) was an unusual work for Repin. it was painted after Glinka's death; Repin never met him, and based on drawings and recollections of others.
+His portrait of Mikhail Glinka, composer of the opera Ruslan and Ludmilla (1887) was an unusual work for Repin.
+The portrait was painted after Glinka's death (Repin never met him), and was based on drawings and recollections of others.
 Other composers painted by Repin included Alexander Glazunov who had just completed Borodin's opera "Prince Igor", and Anton Rubinstein the founder of the Saint Petersburg Conservatory of Music.

 His third daughter, Tatyana, was born in 1880.
 He frequented the art circle of Savva Mamontov, which gathered at Abramtsevo, his estate near Moscow.
 Here Repin met many of the leading painters of the day, including Vasily Polenov, Valentin Serov, and Mikhail Vrubel.
 In 1882 he and Vera divorced; they maintained a friendly relationship afterwards.

 Repin's contemporaries often commented on his special ability of capturing peasant life in his works.
 In an 1876 letter to Stasov, Kramskoi wrote: "Repin is capable of depicting the Russian peasant exactly as he is.
 I know many artists who have painted peasants, some of them very well, but none of them ever came close to what Repin does."
 Leo Tolstoy later stated that Repin "depicts the life of the people much better than any other Russian artist."
 He was praised for his ability to reproduce human life with powerful and vivid force.